WeAllJS/wheelie-slack-app/README.md

 Then, run `heroku config:set APP_URL=https://<appname>.herokuapp.com`

+You can optionally add a URL to your Code of Conduct, which will be used in some of the app's messaging, with `heroku config:set COC_URL=https://foococ.url`

 Finally, add the Rediscloud addon: `heroku addons:create rediscloud:30`

 Once the app is up and running: Invite @wheelie-bot to the `#admin` and